clearpath-docs/ROS-Sphinx-Tutorials/doc/Drive a Husky.rst

 The right window is RViz.
 This tool allows us to see sensor data from a robot, and give it commands (in a future post).

 We can now command the robot to go forwards.
-Open a terminal window, and copy the following:
+Open a terminal window, and use the command below, copy pasting this one won't work!
+You can tab complete this command by hitting the tab key after geometry_msgs/Twist:

 .. parsed-literal::
 	rostopic pub /husky_velocity_controller/cmd_vel geometry_msgs/Twist "linear: